sequpt/notes/notes/date.md

 # date

-Print or set the system date and time
+Print or set the system date and time.

 ## Installation

-- Debian: `sudo apt-get install coreutils`
+- Debian package: `coreutils`

 ## Usage